Gala-Yuzawa Station: Services

-As of December 2024, there are generally between 10 and 13 departures per day, with some trips operating only on weekends or on particular dates.
-Selected weekend-only trips may terminate at instead of Tokyo.
+The station operates only during the winter ski season, typically from mid-December until early May.

-Adult fares range between ¥250 for Echigo-Yuzawa and ¥7,220 for Tokyo.
+As of December 2024, there are generally between 10 and 13 departures per day, with some services operating only on weekends or on specific dates.
+Selected weekend-only services may terminate at instead of Tokyo.

-Travel time to Tokyo Station is between 1 hour 17 minutes and 1 hour 37 minutes.
+Journey times to are approximately 1 hour 17 minutes to 1 hour 37 minutes.

-For travel outside train departure times during the winter ski season, free shuttle buses are available to/from Echigo-Yuzawa Station, where Shinkansen and train services are available.
+Outside train operating hours during the winter season, free shuttle buses operate between Gala-Yuzawa Station and Echigo-Yuzawa Station, where additional Shinkansen and conventional rail services are available.

-Layout
+Station layout

-The station consists of an island platform serving two tracks.
-The station has a "Midori no Madoguchi" staffed ticket counter, ticket machines and automatic ticket gates.
+The station consists of a single island platform serving two tracks.
+Facilities include a staffed Midori no Madoguchi ticket office, ticket vending machines, and automatic ticket gates.

-The station entrance/exit is located inside the Gala Yuzawa Ski Resort main building.
-Gala Yuzawa Ski Resort is owned by the JR East Group.
+The station entrance and exit are located inside the main building of the Gala Yuzawa Ski Resort, which is owned by the JR East Group.